Last Updated on

 Generally, the tax rates are as follows:

 a.
-Tax rate for corporate taxpayer: 20% (current rate, reduced for small and medium-sized companies)
+Tax rate for the corporate taxpayer: 20% (current rate, reduced for small and medium-sized companies)

 Rental income must be declared in an annual tax return.
 For a corporate taxpayer, also the proceeds from a sale must be declared.